Space Was the Place: An Abbreviated History of Washington, DC Arts Venues

 Ray Barker, archivist of special collections, DC Public Library, with Andrew White, jazz/R&B multi-instrumentalist, musicologist, and publisher

-Washington, DC, is known for its museums, which collectively attract millions of visitors from around the world.
+Washington, DC, is known for its museums, which collectively bring millions of visitors to the city from around the world.
 Yet Washington also has a rich history of local art spaces that have showcased art made here in the city; several of them also staged concerts to support Washington’s many jazz and punk bands.
-Unfortunately, most of these local institutions no longer exist, but the DC Public Library is recording oral histories and archiving artifacts to maintain the legacies of these spaces—and their communities—in Washington.
-At the National Gallery of Art on June 30, 2019, Ray Barker, archivist of special collections at the DC Public Library, kicks off a lecture series on DC's defunct art spaces with an introduction to three key examples: d.c. space, the Maya Gallery, and the Museum of Temporary Art (MOTA).
-Local music legend Andrew White, who presented at d.c. space, joins Barker for a short performance.
+Unfortunately, most of these local institutions no longer exist, but the DC Public Library is archiving as much as it can of this precious history.
+On June 30, 2019, at the National Gallery of Art, Ray Barker, archivist of special collections at the DC Public Library, gave a lecture introducing three key examples: d.c. space, the Maya Gallery, and the Museum of Temporary Art.
+Local music legend Andrew White, who had been featured at d.c. space, joined Barker with a short performance.